 An appropriate education is defined in 24 P.S. § 13-1327.1(a) as:

 - A program consisting of instruction in the required subjects (see the Home Education Curriculum subsection)

 - The time required in this act (see the Portfolio – Tracking a Home Education Program subsection)

 - The student demonstrates sustained progress in the overall program

 Sustained progress in the overall program would indicate that the student is progressing through the mandatory courses such that the student will complete all mandatory courses during their current interval (elementary or secondary).

 Since no time can be recorded toward the mandatory hours or days until the affidavit is submitted to the school district (the affidavit begins the program), the evaluator can consult the notarized affidavit to determine the start date of the program if questions arise.

 Questions About Home Education

 For more information, explore the related files and related links at the bottom of this webpage.
-Please contact the Curriculum & Assessment Office with home education questions - 610.264.5571.
+Please contact the Assistant Superintendent with home education questions - 610.264.5571.